 Jessica's improv philosophy is that really good comedy should be smart, grounded, sometimes goofy but ALWAYS fun!
 Trying to engrain improv strategy/skills as a natural part of your scene work will allow you to get out of your head and truly experience what's happening on stage.
 Jessica's teaching and coaching style emphasizes finding confidence on stage which allows you to truly follow the fun in a scene.

 A Tucson native, she earned her Business and Film degrees at the University of Arizona.
 When not ‘improving’ you can find her in the Nico’s drive-thru (bean and cheese burrito please!), watching TV, walking her cat (it's true), at the movies, playing her PS4 (yes, she’s a geek!) or simply hanging out with friends & family.

 Amy’s first stint with improv ended with her freezing with stage fright in high school drama class.
 However she’s been bound and determined to try again and, many moons later, discovered TIM through her husband, Tom.
 Now, she can’t wait to get on that stage!
-In her other life, she’s a vegetarian RN who and is mom to a teenaged son.
+In her other life, she’s a nurse, aspiring voice over actor, and mom to an awesome son.
 Her favorite things are laughing, people watching, cute animals, and learning new stuff.
-And also burritos
+And also burritos.

 Tom started studying improv comedy with TIM in February 2014 and was hooked after the first day.
 Now he loves it when Tucson comes to laugh at him!
 In addition to improv, his other addictions are drinking Starbucks trenta iced coffees and craft beers (not at the same time), singing very loudly in the car, and learning more about our universe.
 In his spare time he teaches chemistry at Pima Community College Northwest campus.
 Or is that his day job?
 He’s so confused.